atharvdange70-maker/Host-a-Static-Website-on-AWS-S3-CloudFront-/README.md

 Amazon CloudFront (fast global delivery)

-🪜 Step-by-Step Guide
-✅ Step 1: Create a simple website
+ Step 1: Create a simple website

 On your computer:

-Create a folder my-website
+1. Create a folder my-website

-Inside it, create a file index.html
+2.0Inside it, create a file index.html

 Example: